BlueBrain/eFEL/docs/source/index.rst

 Electrophys Feature Extraction Library
 ======================================
-The Electrophys Feature Extract Library (eFEL) allows neuroscientists to automatically extract features from time series data recorded from neurons (both in vitro and in silico).
+The Electrophys Feature Extract Library (eFEL) allows neuroscientists to automatically extract eFeatures from time series data recorded from neurons (both in vitro and in silico).
 Examples are the action potential width and amplitude in voltage traces recorded during whole-cell patch clamp experiments.
-The user of the library provides a set of traces and selects the features to be calculated.
-The library will then extract the requested features and return the values to the user.
+The user of the library provides a set of traces and selects the eFeatures to be calculated.
+The library will then extract the requested eFeatures and return the values to the user.

 The core of the library is written in C++, and a Python wrapper is included.